ciur/papermerge/CONTRIBUTING.md

 ## Open an Issue.

 Another way to contribute is open issues.
+Obviously this means you need to at least run once application and test it.

+## Add Your Language Support

+Find detailed description on how to add language support in [documentation](https://papermerge.readthedocs.io/en/latest/developers_guide/language_support.html)